awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ### Add Indicator for Missing<a name="data-wrangler-transform-missing-add-indicator"></a>

-Use the **Add indicator for missing** transform to create a new indicator column, which contains a boolean `"false"` if a row contains a value, and `"true"` if a row contains a missing value\.
+Use the **Add indicator for missing** transform to create a new indicator column, which contains a Boolean `"false"` if a row contains a value, and `"true"` if a row contains a missing value\.

 ### Drop Missing<a name="data-wrangler-transform-drop-missing"></a>